-When we think about damage to a home, it is often associated with weather and natural disasters.
-WIthout proper ventilation it doesn’t take much to damage your room.
+When we think about the damage to a home, it is often associated with weather and natural disasters.
+Without proper ventilation, it doesn’t take much to damage your room.
 Typical household activities can cause major damage to your roof if the appropriate ventilation isn’t in place.
-In New England there are 4 different seasons but whether it is warm or cold, ventilation remains important.
+In New England, there are 4 different seasons but whether it is warm or cold, ventilation remains important.

 In the Summer…